scottx611x/CSCI-S-40/Lecture/Lectures.md

 - Be able to explain IGP & EGP usage of an Edge Router
 - RIPE NCC is another good site for tools around AS
 - BOGON: Mis-advertised (non-allocated) AS prefixes
-- IPV6: (because we ran out of IPv4 assingable blocks):
+- IPV6: (because we ran out of IPv4 assignable blocks):
  - IPv5 existed (research only)
  - Not our first IP transition: NCP -> IPv4 in 1982
  - 128 bit address vs 32 bit in ipv4